MinecraftForge/Documentation/docs/concepts/registries.md

 ### With DeferredRegister

 The `DeferredRegister` method is once again another wrapper around the above event.
-Once a `DeferredRegister` is created in a constant field, the registry can be constructed via `DeferredRegister#makeRegistry`.
-This takes in the name of the registry along with a supplied `RegistryBuilder` containing any additional configurations.
+Once a `DeferredRegister` is created in a constant field using the `#create` overload which takes in the registry name and the mod id, the registry can be constructed via `DeferredRegister#makeRegistry`.
+This takes in the registry class along with a supplied `RegistryBuilder` containing any additional configurations.
 The method already populates `#setName` and `#setType` by default.
 Since this method can be returned at any time, a supplied version of an `IForgeRegistry` is returned instead.
 This will be unresolvable until `RegistryEvent$NewRegistry` passes.

 !!! important
     `DeferredRegister#makeRegistry` must be called before the `DeferredRegister` is added to the mod event bus via `#register`. `#makeRegistry` also uses the `#register` method to create the registry during `RegistryEvent$NewRegistry`.